microsoft/vscode-webview-ui-toolkit/src/tab/README.md

 ## Usage

-The `vscode-tab` component must be used in tandem with the `vscode-pabel` and `vscode-tabs` components.
+The `vscode-tab` component must be used in tandem with the `vscode-panel` and `vscode-tabs` components.
 See the documentation for `vscode-tabs` to see how all the components go together.

 ### Basic Usage